“In Capital the general rate of profit governs from the level of the totality. In Kalecki, firms set prices through markup …” (Beyon)

 Patents have to be transferred…

-Occasional X: Paradigm Shift (XCXVI)
+Occasional X: Paradigm Shift (CVI)

 “austrian economics understands what mainstream models miss: economic value is subjective, not objective.”
 (Time Preference)